the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03B_backend/3B_1/_index.md

 $ python manage.py runserver
 ```

-If the server doesn't start, it means there's a requirement missing.
 Install the missing packages using pip.

 ```shell
 pip3 install -r requirements.txt
 ```

-Once the server is running, you can access the Task App site on *localhost:8000*
+We can access the To-Do App on *localhost:8000* but it won't run yet.
+We're missing a lot of code that will be introduced here.

-You can also access the admin page of the site on *localhost:8000/admin* (more on this later)

-Get familiar with site and all its functionality to get a feel of how everything works and get some dummy data into the system.

 ## Defining a Model in Django